FREE SHIPPING ON ORDERS OVER $50

 Researchers indicated that it does not matter if you take a full dose before or after exercise or split your dose between a half dose before and a half dose after.

-When to take Whey Protein
+When to Take Whey Protein

 The conventional wisdom says to take whey protein supplements 16-60 minutes after exercise.
 This timeframe is known as the anabolic window.
 It is the period of time in which metabolic processes are most efficient for converting protein into muscle protein synthesis.